-the complex baseband channel frequency response at the~\mbox{$k$-th} subcarrier and $\ell$-th symbol between the transmitter and the~$i$-th receiver.
-Here, $P^i \in \mathbb{N}$ is the total number of propagation paths and $\gamma^i_p \in \mathbb{C}$, $\alpha^i_p \in \mathbb{R}$, and $\tau^i_p \in \mathbb{R}$ are the complex weight, Doppler-shift, and propagation delay of the $p$-th path, respectively.
-Whereas the complex path weight encapsulates path loss, path phase, and angle- and polarization-dependent antenna beam pattern information, the Doppler-shift and propagation delay are normalized to their maximum unambiguous values as defined by the sampling theorem.
-Furthermore, the elements~$\mathbf{N}^i_{k\ell} \in \mathbb{C}$ are assumed to be drawn from an independent and identically distributed zero-mean circularly symmetric Gaussian process and account for noisy observations of the channel.
+denotes the element at the~\mbox{$k$-th} subcarrier and $\ell$-th symbol.
+Here, $P \in \mathbb{N}$ is the total number of propagation paths and $\gamma_p \in \mathbb{C}$, $\alpha_p \in \mathbb{R}$, and $\tau_p \in \mathbb{R}$ are the complex weight, Doppler-shift, and propagation delay of the $p$-th path, respectively.
+The complex path weight represents path loss, path phase, and angle- and polarization-dependent antenna beam pattern information In addition, Doppler-shift and propagation delay are normalized by their maximum unambiguous values $1/t_\mathrm{s}$ and $1/\Delta f$.
+Furthermore, the elements of $\mathbf{N} \in \mathbb{C}^{K \times L}$ are assumed to be drawn from an independent and identically distributed zero-mean circularly symmetric Gaussian process and account for noisy observations of the channel.